fedeghe/jmvp/README.md

 ## JMVP : javascript model view presenter

-Is a playground project to explore MPV architectural approach.
+Is a playground project to explore MVP architectural approach.
 JMVP object can be found on the global scope and offers basically three functions that returns an objectFactory.

 ---